-Appendix 1: The Work of the Chemical Recycling Workstream of the Plastic Waste Coalition of Action
+Appendix 1: The Work of the Chemical Recycling Workstream of the PWCoA

-The 2020 ambition for the CR workstream of the PWCoA is to guide the development of pyrolysis technologies as a source of food-grade recycled content and a positive recycling option for hard-to-recycle plastic packaging, in line with the principles laid out in this document.
-The (initial) material focus is post-consumer14 PE or PP-based plastic films (mono-material or multi-material), and mixed, degraded or contaminated PE/PP streams as they are the most challenging common packaging types to recycle mechanically in the current system.
+The 2021 ambition for the chemical recycling workstream of the PWCoA is to guide the development of pyrolysis technologies as a source of food-grade recycled content and a positive recycling option for hard-to-recycle plastic packaging, in line with the principles laid out in this document.
+The (initial) material focus is post-consumer28 PE or PP-based plastic films (mono-material or multi-material), and mixed, degraded or contaminated PE/PP streams as they are the most challenging common packaging types to recycle mechanically in the current system.